sameer-goel/live-emotion-rekognition/README.md

 # Step 1: Register Your AWS DeepLens Device

-If you are absolute beginner I would recommend to follow getting started guide. https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-getting-started-register.html
+If you are absolute beginner I would recommend to follow getting started guide else skip to step 2. https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-getting-started-register.html

 once registration is done, we will build and run the Head Pose Detection Project with TensorFlow-Trained Model https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-project-headpose-with-tensorflow-model.html

+# Step 2: